LorenzoLeva/MicromouseSim/Readme.md

 make html # generates the html files in app/docs/sphinx_doc/_build
 ```
 The rst files define the layout of the documentation pages.
 For more information, please refer to the sphinx [documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

+## Continuous Integration & Continuous Delivery (CI / CD)
+It is planed that this repository will have a Jenkins instance attached to it to test, autogenerate documentation and delivery the code.